Primary Sales Vs Secondary Sales

 Let me give you another example.
 A big MNC FMCG company, known for its OTC and oral hygiene products launched a malted drink to compete against the category leader in malted drinks.
 The company flexed big marketing muscle to promote the brand and make sure it was available across their entire outlet universe (which incidentally was made up largely of chemists and pharmacies).

 Initially, the products sold well, but when these outlets ran out of this product, the consumers didn’t go searching for another chemist, rather they went to the nearest Kirana store to look for it.
 And since their existing universe barely had any Kirana stores, their secondary sales started tanking.
-It took a while for the company to stabilise their retail network, and slowly their sales started coming back as they urgently expanded their retail network.
+It took a while for the company to stabilize their retail network, and slowly their sales started coming back as they urgently expanded their retail network.

 CPG Consumers in India Today